1 Best Selling Dance Poles For Home Use

 - There are silicone sleeved dance poles in black and pink.

-- Powder Coated Dance Poles in black and pink.
+- Powder Coated Dance Poles in black, white, and pink.

 - Brass Dance Poles – polished, solid brass tubing, enhanced grip.

 - Titanium Gold – electronically coated to enhance grip.

 - Chrome Dance Poles – most popular & best for general use.

 - Stainless Steel Dance Poles – polished, best for those with sensitive skin and allergies.

 Lil Mynx poles has different finish options as well including:

 - Powder Coated Pink, and Black Poles.
 The Lil Mynx Dance pole review is found here =>